benspector-mls/swe-sr-1-3-exemplar-ben/README.md

 Add your response here...

-## Question 4
+## Prompt 4

-Below is a regular expression.
-What kinds of strings does it identify?
-Explain each portion of it.
+Below is a regular expression that can be used to identify emails.
+Explain how it works!

 ```
 /^[a-zA-Z0-9._-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,4}$/